netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 endpoint, a list of all traversed ASes, and links inside and between ASes, including interface IDs on border routers of each AS.

+**Path ID**: The Path ID is defined in {{QUIC-MP}} .
+On the network layer, it is defined by a 4-tuple of IP/port of the local and remote endpoints.

 **Path Metadata**: Path metadata is additional data that is available to clients when they request a selection of paths to a destination.
 Path metadata is authenticated wrt to owner of each link, but